Deafness in Iceland: Primary and secondary education

 In accordance with the law set out in 2011, Icelandic Sign Language is the official first language of the Deaf community in Iceland followed by spoken Icelandic.
-The Education system in Iceland emphasizes the principal of equal opportunity to receiving an education.
+The education system in Iceland emphasizes the principal of equal opportunity to receiving an education.

 The Ministry of Education is responsible for all legislation concerning all school levels in Iceland (pre-primary through upper secondary education).

-Most upper secondary schools offer special units in order to prepare disabled students for life post-education, but lacks support for students over the age of 16.
+Most upper secondary schools offer special courses to prepare disabled students for life post-education, but lack support for students over the age of 16.

 Deaf school in Iceland

-Before the school for the Deaf was established in Reykjavik, children were sent to the Royal Institute for the Deaf-Mute in Copenhagen.
-Once Páll Pálsson's school for the deaf was established, students aged 10–25) lived in Pálsson's home.
-Pálsson died in 1890 and his teachings remained relatively the same.
+Before the school for the Deaf was established in Reykjavík, children were sent to the Royal Institute for the Deaf-Mute in Copenhagen.
+Once Páll Pálsson's school for the deaf was established, students aged 10–25 lived in Páll's home.
+Páll died in 1890, but his teachings remained relatively the same.
 In 1944, Deaf education changed completely in the deaf school.
 Under the new principal, Brandur Jónsson, oralism became the method of learning in the classrooms and all signing was banned.
 The renewed educational goal was to teach children to speak and understand spoken Icelandic.
-In the 1980s the education policy changed again; oralism proved unsuccessful as a teaching method and signing took precedent, although spoken Icelandic and lip-reading were primarily taught.
+In the 1980s, the education policy changed again; oralism proved unsuccessful as a teaching method and signing took precedent, although spoken Icelandic and lip-reading were primarily taught.